 Ronald Reagan, the former actor and governor of California, challenged Carter for the presidency in 1980.
 Reagan ran a smooth and effective campaign, simply asking voters, “Are you better off than you were four years ago?”
 Most were not; Reagan crushed Carter in the 1980 election, which was essentially a referendum on a failed presidency.
 As the New York Times put it, “On Election Day, Mr. Carter was the issue.”

 Despite a largely unsuccessful one-term presidency, Carter later rehabilitated his reputation through his humanitarian efforts after leaving the White House.
 He is now widely considered one of the greatest ex-presidents in American history.

-He has worked extensively with Habitat for Humanity and founded the Carter Presidential Center to promote human rights and alleviate suffering across the globe.
-In particular, Carter has worked effectively as an ex-president to develop community-based health care systems in Africa and Latin America, to oversee elections in fledgling democracies and to promote peace in the Middle East.
+He has worked extensively with Habitat for Humanity and founded The Carter Center to promote human rights and alleviate suffering across the globe.
+In particular, Carter has worked effectively to develop community-based health care systems in Africa and Latin America, to oversee elections in fledgling democracies, and to promote peace in the Middle East.